mehul-srivastava/so.loyal/README.md

 # So.loyal - A loyalty-centric payment gateway
+### This is my first ever project in the web3 space!

 ## 💡 Idea
 This solution is inspired by the Web2 concept where merchants don't need a full-fledged website to collect payments.
 Instead, they can set up a dedicated payment page for their products and simply share a link with their customers.
 I tried to reimagined this model in a truly decentralized manner, where each payment page is securely stored on the blockchain.